surifirstpin/AcuBI_Technical_Documents/Version.6/Database_Connection_TD.md

 > On hitting test connection button, it displays a success message if entered information is correct, if not displays a error message.

 <b>5.
-Add Connection:</b> Establish and save the connection.
+Add Connection:</b> Once the data is configured and tested, Establish and save the connection.

-Once the data is configures and tested

 >After establishing the connection you can see the list of connections names on left side toolbar of database section.